 Three Generations of Family and Technology

-very family has stories, including CU customers.
-Read their stories about family, business and how technology has changed over the years, and how embracing new generations—of family and technology—has paid off.
+Every family has stories, including our customers.
+Read on to hear stories about family, business and how technology has changed over the years.
+And, how embracing new generations—of family and technology—has paid off.

 By the mid-1970’s, General Distributing had established itself in the cylinders/gas industry and saw a second generation of the Bliss family come aboard.
 Glenn F. Bliss joined his father in the family business, while his sons, Glenn W., Eric and Brian began to get a feel for the family business in years following as well.

-“I remember being in junior high and going to work after school to shred paper,” tells Eric Bliss, Vice President, of General Distributing.
+“I remember being in junior high and going to work after school to shred paper,” said Eric Bliss.
 “I continued to work in the family business throughout junior high and high school.”